Site Map - Tell a Friend - Bookmark

-Although they have pain and ache all over, they are often diagnosed by doctors based on tender spots (also referred to as tender points) in certain places in their body.
+Although they have pain and tenderness and ache all over, they are often diagnosed by doctors based on tender spots (also referred to as tender points) in certain places in their body.

 These include: